Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality

-where each $\mathbf{W}_{res}^{(i)}\in \mathbb{R}^{m \times m}, i=1,2...N_{ch}$ is a random-orthogonal matrix.
-Note that each block acts on its corresponding micro-reservoir state.
-Next we define $0< \alpha < 1$ which is the memory parameter.
-It expresses the temporal memory strength, i.e. for how long the current state has an effect on the next steps.
-Since $\mathcal{W}_{res}$ is an orthogonal matrix, then $\alpha$ will express the energy decay rate of the state. $\alpha = 0$ indicates that the system is memoryless and the current state at time step $n$ depends only on the input.
+Furthermore, we note in Eq. \eqref{eq: reservoir equation non-linear} the memory parameter $0< \alpha < 1$, which factorizes the orthogonal matrix $\mathcal{W}_{res}$.
+This represents the memory strength, such that the effect of the reservoir state $\mathbf{x}[n]$ on the state $\mathbf{x}[n+k]$ will scale as $\alpha^k$. $\alpha = 0$ indicates that the system is memoryless and the current state at time step $n$ depends only on the input.

+The nonlinear function $\mathbf{f}_{NL}$ in Eq. \eqref{eq: reservoir equation non-linear} accounts for the impact of the network saturation and plasticity.
+Specifically, when subjected to a persistent input, the reservoir tends to saturate, while in the absence of input, it retains an excited state due to the influence of previous signals (plasticity).
+Note that the plasticity persistence effect depends on the parameter $\alpha$.
+We tried different nonlinear functions, such as tanh and sigmoid, but the performances of the model showed a weak dependence on the choice of the function.
+For the results presented in this paper, we considered:

+where $\Theta(\mathbf{\xi})$ is the unit step function and is used to limit the emerging values from the reservoir layer to positive values only.
+Furthermore, we introduced in Eq. \eqref{eq: reservoir equation non-linear} the factor $\hat{\mathcal{S}}$ to give each micro-reservoir neuron a different nonlinear response strength. $\hat{\mathcal{S}}$ does not couple different neurons, $\hat{\mathcal{S}} \in \mathbb{R} ^ {N_{res}\times N_{res}}$ and is a diagonal matrix containing random normally-distributed synaptic strengths on its diagonal.